External Data

 Hybrid Patterns

-Most enterprise architectures use a combination of approaches:
+Most enterprise architectures combine multiple approaches:

 Pattern 1: Core + Extended